TehyaW/Python-Projects/README.md

 # Python-Projects
-This repository contains all the projects I have made in the programming language Python.
+This repository contains all the projects I have made in Python.